 Finally, if you’re sharing information across the world, you may want to use the international date format (ISO 8601).
 This is a standardised format that works across borders, so it is commonly used by government organizations and global businesses.
 And it always uses the format YYYY-MM-DD, which removes any chance of confusion:

 The date above, for example, denotes the 10th of July 2020.

 How to Write the Date in Academic Writing

 There is no single ‘correct’ way to write the date in an essay, but it’s usually better to use a formal approach.
-The best advice here is to check your university style guide and see what it recommends.
-If it doesn’t specify a format, simply pick one you feel is appropriate and make sure to use it consistently throughout your document.
+Check your university style guide and see what it recommends.
+If it doesn’t specify a format, pick one you feel is appropriate and use it consistently throughout your document.

-If you would like to have a 500-word sample of your work proofread for free, get in touch with the professionals at Proofread My Document today!
+If you would like to have a 500-word sample of your work proofread for free, get in touch with the professionals at Proofed today!